KVM-VMI/nitro/doc/source/installation.rst

 Setting up libvirt
 ------------------

-For setting up and managing virtual machines and their associated resources, Nitro uses the excellent `libvirt toolkit <https://libvirt.org/>`__.
+Nitro uses the `libvirt toolkit <https://libvirt.org/>`__ for setting up and managing virtual machines and their associated resources.
 Be sure to additionally install the python bindings for the libvirt API.
 For Ubuntu, they are in the ``python3-libvirt`` package.